talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 - technology that could keep up with the projected 5000% YoY company growth: YAGNI.
 - latest tools to convince people that you're a *proper* SF bay area tech company.

 Cargo-cult engineering just doesn't work.
 You are not Google.
-What works for them, may not work for your much smaller company.
+What works for them will most likely not work for your much, much smaller company.
 Google actually needed MapReduce because they wanted to regenerate indexes for the entire World Wide Web, or something like that.
 They needed fault tolerance from thousands of commodity servers.
 They had **[20 petabytes of data](https://www.usenix.org/legacy/event/osdi08/tech/full_papers/zaharia/zaharia_html/index.html)** to process.

 20 petabytes is just enormous.
 In terms of the number of disk drives, here's what half of that, 10 petabytes, would [look](https://www.backblaze.com/blog/10-petabytes-visualized/) like: